smathot/studyforrest-prf/readme.md

 ## Step 2: Transform fMRI data to MNI space

-The data from StudyForrest is in a participant-specific space. `warp.sh` converts this data to MNI space, which is used by the rest of the scripts.
+The data from StudyForrest is in a participant-specific space.
+The scripts below convert this data to MNI space, which is what we will use for the rest of the scripts.

 ~~~
 ./code/warp-retmap.sh